certat/intelmq-webinput-csv/docs/INSTALL.md

 ### Webserver configuration

 Configure your server to use the intelmq_webinput_csv executable as WSGI script.
 A configuration snippet for Apache can be found in `contrib/apache/002_intelmq_webinput_csv.conf`.
+Adapt the WSGIScriptAlias URL and path to your needs.

 # Afterwards